rapidsai/rapids-examples/pycuda_cudf_integration/README.md

 With `PyCUDA`,  the custom CUDA kernels can be run directly using its` sourcModule` to modify the `cuDF`  dataframe.

-`PyCUDA` has limitations, especially around running host-side code, which can are noted in detail in the limitations section.
+`PyCUDA` has limitations, especially around running host-side code, which are noted in detail in the limitations section.

 ## PyCUDA Interactions
 In order to write custom cuda kernel in `pycuda` we make use of `SourceModule`.
 After constructing the kernel, we can retrieve the function and store it in a variable like below.